jciolek/vagrant-redmono/README.md

 ## How about your app?
 The whole purpose of this project is to create dev environment instantly.
 Ideally, serving your app from the get-go and reacting to changes as you make them.
 I have some good news for you here - it works like that!

-The directory ./node from this project gets mounted on the VM under /var/node.
-The sample application (my-app) which you can find in there is started through node-supervisor, which keeps monitoring for changes.
+Initially, the directory ./node from this project gets mounted on the VM under /var/node.
+You can change this setting or add other directories to be mounted in the Vagrantfile.
+The sample application (my-app) which you can find in ./node is started through node-supervisor, which keeps monitoring file changes.
 Every time you change something in your app it gets restarted.

 node-supervisor is in turn started by supervisord, which makes sure that whenever the latter crashes it will get respawned.

+As I usually tend to work on a few projects at the same time, limiting myself to one app in this setup would be silly.
+Therefore both supervisor and nginx take their configuration from the $apps hash in ./puppet/manifests/default.pp.
+You can specify as many apps as you want, following the example given.
+Puppet will create configuration files for them which should keep them running.

 The good news don't stop here.
 If you provision for "production" instead of "development" (you need make the change in puppet/manifests/default.pp) bare node takes care of running your app instead of node-supervisor.

 # Future considerations
 As I find DigitalOcean really nice, I have an idea of using their awesome API to control the full provisioning process from puppet.
 That including provisioning a new box of course.